solid/authorization-panel/proposals/LauncherApp.md

    rdfs:domain solid:App;
 	rdfs:range solid:Manifest;
 	rdfs:comment """
-	   relates an App instance description in control of the user to the App Manifest, that contains links to its source, owners, ...
+	   relates an App instance description in change of the user to the App Manifest, that contains links to its source, owners, ...
 	""";
 ```